dapzwalt/FLIGHT-DELAY-PREDICTION-MODEL/README.md

 ## Key insights
 - The purpose of this project is to predict flight delay with a high level of accuracy.
-- After subjecting the models to evaluation metrics like the accuracy, recall, precision and f1score, the best performing model was chosen which is the SVM because we had lesser error with this model
+- After subjecting the models to evaluation metrics like the accuracy, recall, precision and f1score, the best performing model was chosen which is the logistic regression because we had lesser error with this model
 - From the confusion matrix, True positives, a total of 958 customers did not churn meaning they didn't cancel their service and the algorithm predicted right.
 False negatives a total of 198 customers did not churn meaning that they didnt cancel their service and the algorithm predicted that they churn.
 So I would advice the company to be more concerned about the false negatives.

 ## Challenges